AayushSahay2004/Rent-Management-System-BCA-PROJECT/README.md

 In the Web Browser , in the Search Box specify : localhost/rms/

-Then log into the system by email : test@gmail.com and password : test
+Then log into the system by email : test@gmail.com and password : test1